 QCE provides a breadth of subjects and courses for Queensland students to select so that they can gain admittance to preferred future studies or employment.
+It is vital to select subjects with care making sure all prerequisites of preferred study or work pathways are met.

 The QCE cert lies under the regulation of Queensland Curriculum and Assessment Authority (QCAA), a statutory body of the Queensland government.
 The QCE certificate is seen as evidence of your credibility and flexibility in learning a broad spectrum of subjects, showcasing your skills for a subsequent degree.